yasirerkam/Win10_BrightnessSlider/README.md

 # Win10_BrightnessSlider
 this app puts a Monitor Brightness icon to on Taskbar Tray.
-So you can access it with 1 click.
+So you can access it with 1 click. targeting laptops. its high pobable that it wont run on desktop monitors , or old

 * **tested on** win10 build 10240 x64.
 * **tags:** Windows 10 MONITOR Brightness Slider Icon on Taskbar Tray